getmeapencil/snipit/PROJECT_PROPOSAL.md

 ```
 FUNCTION handleCreateSnippet(request):
+  // Verify JWT token
+  token = extractJWTFromHeaders(request)
-  session = getSession(request)
+  user = verifyJWT(token)
-  IF session is NULL:
+  IF user is NULL:
     RETURN 401 Unauthorized

   data = parse_json_body(request)
-  // Validation: check for required fields like content, title
+  // Validation: check required fields
-  IF data is invalid:
+  IF data.name OR data.content OR data.flavor is missing:
     RETURN 400 Bad Request

+  // Generate unique ID using nanoid
-  userId = session.user.id
+  uniqueId = nanoid(10)

   snippetData = {
-    title: data.title,
+    name: data.name,
     content: data.content,
-    type: data.type,
-    visibility: data.visibility,
-    authorId: userId
+    flavor: data.flavor,
+    exposure: data.exposure || "public",
+    author: user._id,
+    uniqueId: uniqueId
   }

+  // Add language for Code flavor
+  IF data.flavor == "Code" AND data.language:
+    snippetData.language = data.language

+  // Hash password for unlisted snippets
-  IF data.visibility == 'UNLISTED' AND data.password is not empty:
+  IF data.exposure == "unlisted" AND data.password:
-    snippetData.password = HASH(data.password)
+    snippetData.password = bcrypt.hash(data.password, 10)

-  newSnippet = prisma.snippet.create(data: snippetData)
+  newSnippet = Snippet.create(snippetData)
-  RETURN 201 Created, { snippetId: newSnippet.id }
+  RETURN 201 Created, { snippet: newSnippet }
 ```

-**View Snippet Logic (`/snippets/[id]` - Page Load)**
+**View Snippet Logic (`/snippets/:id/public-view` - POST)**

 ```
-FUNCTION handleViewSnippet(snippetId, request):
+FUNCTION handleViewSnippet(uniqueId, request):
-  snippet = prisma.snippet.findUnique(where: { id: snippetId })
+  snippet = Snippet.findOne({ uniqueId: uniqueId }).populate("author")
   IF snippet is NULL:
     RETURN 404 Not Found

+  // Check access permissions
+  isAuthor = (user AND user._id == snippet.author._id)

-  IF snippet.visibility == 'PRIVATE':
+  IF snippet.exposure == "private" AND NOT isAuthor:
-    session = getSession(request)
-    IF session is NULL OR session.user.id != snippet.authorId:
     RETURN 403 Forbidden

-  IF snippet.visibility == 'UNLISTED' AND snippet.password is not NULL:
+  IF snippet.exposure == "unlisted" AND snippet.password AND NOT isAuthor:
-    // Frontend should prompt for password
-    userPassword = getPasswordFromUser()
+    userPassword = request.body.password
-    IF HASH(userPassword) != snippet.password:
+    IF NOT userPassword:
+      RETURN 200 { requiresPassword: true }

+    IF NOT bcrypt.compare(userPassword, snippet.password):
-      RETURN 401 Unauthorized (Password incorrect)
+      RETURN 401 Unauthorized

-  // If all checks pass
-  RENDER SnippetViewPage with snippet_data
+  RETURN 200 { snippet: snippet, isAuthor: isAuthor }
 ```

 #### Testing Strategies

-- **Unit Testing**: Use a framework like Jest or Vitest to test individual functions and components in isolation.
+- **Unit Testing**: Use Jest or Vitest for testing individual functions and components.
-  - Test API route handlers with mock requests/responses.
+  - Test API controllers with mock requests/responses and database operations.
-  - Test utility functions (e.g., validation logic).
+  - Test utility functions (password hashing, JWT generation/verification, uniqueId generation).
-  - Test React components to ensure they render correctly based on props.
+  - Test React components with React Testing Library for rendering and user interactions.
-- **Integration Testing**: Test the interaction between different modules.
+- **Integration Testing**: Test interaction between modules.
-  - Use a testing library (e.g., React Testing Library) to test user flows on the frontend (e.g., creating a snippet and seeing it on the dashboard).
-  - Test the full request-response cycle from the frontend, through the API, to the database, and back.
-A test database would be used for this.
-- **End-to-End (E2E) Testing**: Use a tool like Cypress or Playwright to simulate real user behavior in a browser.
-  - Write scripts to automate user journeys: registration, login, creating a public snippet, sharing the link, and viewing it in an incognito window.
+  - Test complete API flows from request to database and response.
+  - Test authentication flow with Google OAuth mock and JWT handling.
-  - Test creating a password-protected snippet and verifying the password prompt.
+  - Test snippet CRUD operations with temporary test database.

 ### 6. Tools, Platform, Hardware/Software Requirements

-- **Languages**: TypeScript, JavaScript, HTML, CSS
+- **Languages**: JavaScript, HTML, CSS
+- **Frontend Framework/Libraries**:
+  - **Core**: React 19.1.0 with Vite 6.3.5 for build tooling
+  - **UI Components**: Mantine 7.17.8 (comprehensive React components library)
+  - **Code Editor**: Monaco Editor (VS Code's editor)
+  - **Rich Text Editor**: TipTap with extensions for rich text formatting
+  - **State Management**: Zustand 5.0.5 for client-side state
+  - **HTTP Client**: Axios for API communication
+  - **Routing**: React Router DOM 7.6.1
-- **Frameworks/Libraries**:
+- **Backend Framework/Libraries**:
-  - **Backend/Frontend**: Next.js (with React)
-  - **Styling**: Tailwind CSS
-  - **Database ORM**: Prisma
+  - **Server**: Node.js with Express.js 5.1.0
-  - **Authentication**: NextAuth.js
+  - **Authentication**: Passport.js with Google OAuth 2.0 strategy
-- **Database**: PostgreSQL (or any other SQL database supported by Prisma, like MySQL or SQLite).
+  - **JWT**: jsonwebtoken for session management
+  - **Password Hashing**: bcryptjs for unlisted snippet passwords
+  - **Unique ID Generation**: nanoid for snippet unique identifiers
+  - **CORS**: cors middleware for cross-origin requests
+- **Database**: MongoDB with Mongoose 8.15.0 ODM
 - **Platform/OS**:
-  - **Development**: Any modern OS like Windows, macOS, or Linux.
+  - **Development**: Any modern OS (Windows, macOS, Linux)
-  - **Deployment**: A cloud platform like Vercel (ideal for Next.js), AWS, or any Linux-based server.
+  - **Deployment**: Cloud platforms supporting Node.js (e.g., Railway, Render, AWS, DigitalOcean)
 - **Software Requirements**:
   - Node.js (v18 or later)
   - npm/yarn/pnpm package manager
+  - MongoDB database (local or cloud like MongoDB Atlas)
+  - Google Cloud Console project for OAuth credentials
-  - A modern web browser (e.g., Chrome, Firefox)
+  - Modern web browser (Chrome, Firefox, Safari, Edge)
 - **Hardware Requirements**:
-  - **Development**: Standard developer machine (e.g., 8GB RAM, 2-core CPU, 256GB SSD) is sufficient.
+  - **Development**: Standard developer machine (8GB RAM, 2-core CPU, 256GB SSD)
-  - **Server (Deployment)**: Depends on traffic.
-A basic cloud instance (e.g., 1 vCPU, 2GB RAM) is a good starting point and can be scaled as needed.
+  - **Server (Deployment)**: Scalable cloud instance (starts with 1 vCPU, 1GB RAM, can scale based on usage)

 ### 7. Industry/Client Association

-This is an **academic/personal project**.
+This is an **academic project**.
 It is conceived and developed as a part of academic coursework and to build a portfolio.
 It is not associated with any external client or commercial organization.
-The primary goal is educational and to demonstrate proficiency in full-stack web development.
+The primary goal is educational and to demonstrate proficiency in full-stack web development using modern technologies and industry-standard practices.

 ### 8. Future Scope and Enhancements

-- **Collaboration Features**: Allow multiple users to co-edit a snippet in real-time, similar to Google Docs.
+- **Collaboration Features**: Allow multiple users to co-edit a snippet in real-time, similar to Google Docs, using WebSocket technology.
-- **Snippet Organization**: Introduce folders, tags, or categories to help users organize their snippets more effectively.
+- **Snippet Organization**: Introduce folders, tags, or categories to help users organize their snippets more effectively with search and filtering capabilities.
-- **Versioning**: Keep a history of changes for each snippet, allowing users to view and revert to previous versions.
+- **Versioning**: Keep a history of changes for each snippet, allowing users to view and revert to previous versions using MongoDB's document versioning.
-- **Advanced Search**: Implement a more powerful search functionality, possibly using a full-text search engine like Elasticsearch, to search within snippet content.
+- **Advanced Search**: Implement full-text search functionality within snippet content using MongoDB Atlas Search or Elasticsearch integration.
-- **API for Third-Party Integrations**: Expose a public API so that other applications (like IDE extensions or command-line tools) can interact with Snipit.
+- **API for Third-Party Integrations**: Expose a public API with rate limiting so that other applications (like IDE extensions or command-line tools) can interact with Snipit.
-- **Desktop Application**: Create a lightweight desktop app (using Electron or Tauri) for even quicker access to snippets.
+- **Desktop Application**: Create a lightweight desktop app using Electron or Tauri for even quicker access to snippets with system tray integration.
+- **Enhanced Code Features**:
+  - **Syntax Validation**: Integrate with language servers for real-time syntax checking and error highlighting.
+  - **Code Execution**: Allow users to execute certain code snippets directly in the browser using sandboxed environments.
+  - **Multiple File Support**: Support for multi-file snippets or projects with file tree navigation.
-- **GPT/AI Integration**:
+- **AI Integration**:
-  - **AI-Powered Suggestions**: Integrate with a large language model (like GPT-4) to provide features like "explain this code," "refactor this code," or "improve this writing."
+  - **AI-Powered Suggestions**: Integrate with large language models to provide features like "explain this code," "refactor this code," or "improve this writing."
-  - **AI-Generated Snippets**: Allow users to generate code or text from a natural language prompt directly within the application.
+  - **AI-Generated Snippets**: Allow users to generate code or text from natural language prompts directly within the application.
+  - **Smart Categorization**: Automatically suggest tags or categories for snippets based on content analysis.
-- **Analytics**: Provide users with analytics on their public snippets, such as view counts, referrers, and geographic data.
+- **Analytics and Insights**: Provide users with analytics on their public snippets, such as view counts, geographic data, and popular snippets dashboard.
+- **Export/Import Features**: Allow users to export their snippets in various formats (JSON, Markdown, ZIP) and import from other snippet management tools.